dm-vdo/vdo-devel/doc/vdo-design.rst

 Design of dm-vdo
 ================

-The dm-vdo target provides inline deduplication, compression, zero-block elimination, and thin provisioning.
+The dm-vdo (virtual data optimizer) target provides inline deduplication, compression, zero-block elimination, and thin provisioning.
 A dm-vdo target can be backed by up to 256TB of storage, and can present a logical size of up to 4PB.
 This target was originally developed at Permabit Technology Corp. starting in 2009.
 It was first released in 2013 and has been used in production environments ever since.
 It was made open-source in 2017 after Permabit was acquired by Red Hat.
 This document describes the design of dm-vdo.
 For usage, see vdo.rst in the same directory as this file.

 Because deduplication rates fall drastically as the block size increases, a vdo target has a maximum block size of 4K.
 However, it can achieve